 Brian Durkin discovered an interest in music while studying visual arts at UMass Dartmouth, and has been playing guitar and bass for local and touring bands ever since.
 After college he studied luthiery and then spent ten years working at some of the best guitar manufacturers in the country.
 After his hands-on experience building instruments, Brian decided to focus more on his own playing and teaching.
 He says “I’d rather play them than build them.”
 He is happy to add Waynflete guitar students to his busy schedule as a teacher and performer.

 Gene Gill joins the Waynflete music department this fall as an Instrumental and General Music teacher.
-Gene will be directing the jazz ensembles in Middle and Upper School and teaching general music in sixth grade.
+Gene directs the jazz ensembles in Middle and Upper School and teaches sixth grade general music.
 A graduate of Arizona State University, Gene started his teaching career in Bar Harbor, Maine.
 He recently relocated to the Portland area for more performing opportunities as a saxophonist with experience in jazz, pop, rock, and classical music.

 Lauren Hastings Genova holds a Bachelor of Arts in Music in violin performance and a Master of Arts in Ethnomusicology from Boston University.
 She attended Walnut Hill School for the Arts in Natick, MA, the New England Conservatory’s Preparatory School, and The Royal College of Music in London, England.
 Lauren is a member of the Portland-based Amarantos Quartet, Bangor Symphony Orchestra, and Saint Mary Schola, and also performs regularly with members of Portland’s vibrant live music scene.
 The richness and variety of performance opportunities Lauren enjoys are reflected in her approach to teaching the violin.
 While prioritizing technical development, she tailors lessons to the inspirations and aspirations of each student.